perseids-tools/alignment-react/README.md

 The `<Segment>` component shows the text of one of the languages.
 It takes an `lnum` prop for the `lnum` of the language to display.

+#### Comments

+The `<Comments>` component displays comments associated with any of the active words.
+If there are no comments, it does not render.

 #### Xml